How Will the Transition Period Affect Your Holidays?

 How will the free movement across Europe change for Brits after Brexit?

 As part of the EU, Brits currently have the right to freely move between EU countries.
 Passports are still checked at borders, but they only check that you are who you say you are and so are allowed to travel there without a visa.

-However, if the UK leaves the EU without a deal, the government has advised that any travellers to any EU country within the free-bordered area of Europe called the Schengen area will be considered as ‘third country nationals’, with the same treatment as those who travel from places like Australia.
+If there is a failure to negotiate free-movement in the future, the government has advised that any travellers to any EU country within the free-bordered area of Europe called the Schengen area will be considered as ‘third country nationals’, with the same treatment as those who travel from places like Australia.

-You may need to be prepared to confirm that you have sufficient funds for your stay, or to prove that you have a return ticket or onward travel.
+You would need to confirm that you have sufficient funds for your stay, or to prove that you have a return ticket or onward travel.